Flaky biscuits with no grains and Paleo friendly? It IS possible! These tender, melt in your mouth biscuits will not disappoint!

 I tinkered with this recipe for some time, and I now happily make this recipe at least once a week to go with dinner and to have on hand for some biscuit egg sandwiches!

 Baked goods that require FLAKY as a description require some special handling (or lack thereof in this case!)
 The technique in handling the dough is equally as important as the recipe.
 Also. super cold ingredients are key!

 While I prefer using my food processor to make the dough for the biscuits (it requires less touching of the ingredients which keeps them colder and it handles my frozen butter easily!) , you can still use the pastry cutter method if you do not have this kitchen tool on hand.

-I got you covered!!
-Be sure to see recipe notes on how to make some flaky dairy free and Paleo biscuits!
+- I got you covered!!
+Be sure to see recipe notes on how to make some flaky dairy free AND Paleo biscuits in the recipe card!

 Want some yummy soups to serve with these biscuits?

 - Spanish Garlic & Egg Soup (lightening quick!!)

 - Creamy Ham & Potato Chowder (dairy free)